atsaotsao/my-website/content/coaching.md

 **Reconcile with the world that shaped you**
 - Examine patterns of internalized oppression and how they mirror the systems we live within.
 - Honor who you are becoming while honoring those who came before you
+- Learn to choose sovereignty of our minds, bodies, and spirits in the face of settler colonialism

 **Reimagine the worlds you want to build**
 - Dream new ways of living, creating, and leading that honor both your wholeness and our collective liberation